css-materials/course-site/content/homework/wrangle-data/index.md

 # PART 2: Wrangling and visualizing messy(ish) data

+## Description of the data: Supreme Court Database

 The [Supreme Court Database](http://scdb.wustl.edu/) contains detailed information of every published decision of the U.S. Supreme Court since its creation in 1791.
 It is perhaps the most utilized database in the study of judicial politics.

 In the `hw03` repository, you will find two data files: